 - Save the swimming for the beach and keep out of all water bodies.
 The Park’s water bodies have harmful algal blooms, so it’s in the best interest of you and your dog to never enter them.

-Explore our website to learn which spots are always off-limits to dogs, as well as which areas are fair game for a morning game of fetch.
+Explore our dog guide to learn which spots are always off-limits to dogs, as well as which areas are fair game for a morning game of fetch.
 And, as if you needed the reminder, please always pick up after your pet.

 Ration Your Trash